The Ultimate Guide To Joining A Startup

 • Accelerate your rate of career growth

-• Enjoy work with a deeper sense of fulfillment
+• Give you a deeper sense of fulfillment in your work

-• Brian Armstrong (cofounder CEO of Coinbase) was founding team at AirBNB
+• Brian Armstrong (cofounder CEO of Coinbase) was on the founding team at AirBNB

 • Marissa Mayer (formerly CEO of Yahoo) was on the founding team at Google